 - The Appeals Council will look at all review requests.

 - If the Council believes your hearing decision was right, they might deny your claim.

-- If the Council chooses to review the request, it will make a decision or send your case to another administrative law judge.
+- If the Council chooses to review the request, it will decide or send your case to another administrative law judge.

-You will receive a letter with a denial of your request or the Appeals Council or judge decision.
+You will receive a letter with a denial of your request or the Appeals Council or judge’s decision.

 Federal Court Review

 Finally, you can file a lawsuit if you disagree with the above decisions.
 When you get your letter about the Appeals Council decision, there will be instructions for this step.
 Get an SSDI lawyer for the federal court review if you don’t already have one.

 You will need an experienced attorney who can fight for your rights.
 Your lawyer can strengthen your case as much as possible to show why you need SSDI benefits.

 It depends.
 You might be able to ask the SSA to continue your benefits until you receive a decision.
 It’s a possibility if:

 - You’re appealing because the SSA has decided you are no longer disabled.